stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): I'd recommend using a computer at the CSUEB Library, or perhaps a cell phone with a data plan.
 - Question (akumar30-stat6250): How to check your gardes ?
 - Answer (akumar30-stat6250): Grades will be updated on blackboard after each week.
+- Question (hhu9−stat6250): Should we contact with other classmates in slack everyday?

 [Course Structure Quiz, Problem 10]